-- (4) The minimum staffing budget set-aside may be suspended, for a fiscal year or a twoyear budget cycle, upon a finding in the budget resolution that the City is facing an extreme fiscal necessity, as defined by City Council resolution. - (5) The Executive Director shall serve at the pleasure of the Commission.
+- (3) The minimum staffing budget set-aside may be suspended or reduced, for a fiscal year or a two-year budget cycle, upon a finding in the budget resolution that the City is facing an extreme fiscal necessity, as defined by City Council resolution. - (3)(4) The Executive Director shall serve at the pleasure of the Commission.
 By an affirmative vote of at least four members, the Commission may terminate the Executive Director.
 Upon a vacancy, the Commission shall conduct a search for the Executive Director with staff assistance provided by the City Administrator.
 Upon completion of the search and its vetting of applicants, the Commission shall select two or three finalists and forward the selections to the City Administrator, who shall select one as the Executive Director.
 The City Administrator shall not have the authority to remove the Executive Director.
-The Commission shall periodically conduct a performance review of the Executive Director. - (6) The Deputy DirectorEnforcement Chief and Democracy Dollars Program Manager shall serve at the pleasure of the Executive Director.
-Other than the Executive Director, and Deputy DirectorEnforcement Chief, and Democracy Dollars Program Manager, staff shall be civil service in accordance with Article IX of the City Charter.
+The Commission shall periodically conduct a performance review of the Executive Director. - (4)(5) The Deputy DirectorEnforcement Chief shall serve at the pleasure of the Executive Director.
+Other than the Executive Director and Enforcement ChiefDeputy Director, staff shall be civil service in accordance with Article IX of the City Charter.
 After the effective date of this Charter provision, the Commission Executive Director shall identify special qualifications and experience that the Program Analysts and Operation Support Specialist candidates must have.
-Candidates for stafffuture vacancies shall be selectively certified in accordance with the Civil Service Personnel Manual, as may be amended from time to time, except that said selective certification shall not be subject to discretionary approval by the Personnel Director. - (7) All staff are subject to the restrictions in Charter Section 603(e), except that staff are not prohibited from employment with the City and the one-year post-service restriction shall apply only to the Executive Director. - (h) Amendment of Laws.
+Candidates for stafffuture vacancies shall be selectively certified in accordance with the Civil Service Personnel Manual, as may be amended from time to time, except that said selective certification shall not be subject to discretionary approval by the Personnel Director. - (5)(6) All staff are subject to the restrictions in Charter Section 603(e), except that staff are not prohibited from employment with the City and the one-year post-service restriction shall apply only to the Executive Director. - (h) Amendment of Laws.
 Prior to enacting any amendments to laws that the Commission has the power to enforce, the City Council shall make a finding that the proposed changes further the goals and purposes of the ordinance or program in question and provide specifics substantiating the finding.
-Absent an urgency finding akin to suspending compliance with the Sunshine Ordinance, amendments to laws that the Commission has the power to enforce and that are proposed by one or more members of the City Council shall be submitted to the Commission for review and comment, prior to passage of the amendments by the City Council.
+Absent an urgency finding akin to suspending compliance with the Sunshine Ordinance, amendments to laws that the Commission has the power to enforce and proposed ballot measures that would amend such laws that are proposed by one or more members of the City Council shall be submitted to the Commission for review and comment, prior to passage of the amendments or approval of the proposed measures for the ballot by the City Council. - (i) References to Other Laws in this Section.
+All references to other laws in this Section shall refer to these laws as they may be amended from time to time.